Combining Tradition and Innovation

 According to Peterson and Seligman in their work Character Strengths and Virtues, a leader is defined as, “one who is a member of a team who enables the team to accomplish its goal while maintaining good relationships with team members.”
 While this definition is relatively simple to understand, it is challenging to live out, minute by minute, in our community.
 As team members first and foremost, Culver students are expected to work well with others, and to demonstrate commitment, respect, and support of their teammates.
 When leadership needs arise, they have the opportunity to step up and help the team move forward towards its goal.

-Living, Learning and Leading - Effective leadership starts with leading the self.
+Living, Learning and Leading - Effective leadership starts with understanding the self.
 This introduction to leadership course provides freshmen with the tools they need to make better decisions and be more successful as students and leaders.
 Students are introduced to powerful concepts of growth mindset, character strengths, wellness, learning, memory, and cultural competency, all supported by academic-level research and aligned with Culver’s commitment to virtuous decision-making and effective leadership.
 They are also given carefully-designed, supported opportunities to develop leadership skills and put their new understanding to practical use.

 Thinking and Teaming - In this one-term course, sophomores build on the individual strengths and leadership qualities developed during their freshman year and hone their communication and feedback skills through mission-focused projects that require engagement with their community and coordination within their team.
 Students employ the industry-standard design thinking process as a vehicle to understand empathy, framing, and creative problem solving.
 Completing TNT helps students understand the importance of diverse perspectives and framing issues so they can engage with increasingly complex concepts during their junior year.